-Staff members may need to collect and/or share personal data such as email addresses as part of the remote learning system.
+Staff members may need to collect and/or share personal data such as part of the remote learning system.
 Such collection of personal data applies to our functions as a school and doesn't require explicit permissions.

 While this may be necessary, staff are reminded to collect and/or share as little personal data as possible online.